zorowangtt/phdthesis/source/10_chapter_1.md

 $$
 {#eq:eqc10}

-## Cross-Correlation Correction on linear-homopolymer-like model {#sec:method-cross-correlation}
+## Cross-correlation correction on linear-homopolymer-like model {#sec:method-cross-correlation}

 To explain why we need to do cross-correlation on the linear-homopolymer-like model, we use a simple molecule containing two residues to make it clear.
 Now, let's consider a hypothetical dipeptide composed of residues A and B.